cp3402-students/cp3402-2021-site-cp3402-2021-team14/site.md

 	b.
 Festival advertising post.
 	c.
 Band/s involved in the event.

+---

 #### 5. Altering the Custom Sidebar

-The custom sidebar on the program page is designed to sit to the side of the page and feature buttons.
+The custom sidebar on the 'Program' page is designed to sit to the side of the page and feature buttons.
 It currently features a menu widget displaying a secondary navigation element.

 To change the buttons:
 1. In the WordPress Admin Panel, go to Appearance > Menus.